affinda/affinda-python/docs/models.md

 :ivar square_coordinates: A list of coordinates used by Pelias in the shape of [min_lon, min_lat, max_lon, max_lat].
 :vartype square_coordinates: list[float]
+:ivar strict: If true, the location must be within the region, as opposed to prefering locations within the region.
+ Default to false.
+:vartype strict: bool

 <a id="models._models.RegionBias.__init__"></a>